RansiluRanasinghe/RansiluRanasinghe/README.md

 ## 👋 About Me

-I'm a **Machine Learning Engineer** focused on building reliable machine learning systems and production-ready backend APIs.
+I'm a **Machine Learning Engineer** passionate about building models and backend systems that actually work.
 I enjoy the challenge of turning data into solutions and making sure they're production-ready.

 Currently focused on:
 - Building ML models from the ground up